 The main window is similar for each component of LibreOffice, although some details vary.
 See the relevant chapters in this guide about Writer, Calc, Draw, and Impress for descriptions of those details.

-Common features include the menu bar, standard toolbar, and formatting toolbar at the top of the window and the status bar at the bottom.
+Common features include the Menu bar, standard toolbar, and formatting toolbar at the top of the window and the status bar at the bottom.

 Menu bar

-The menu bar is located across the top of the LibreOffice window, just below the title bar.
+The Menu bar is located across the top of the LibreOffice window, just below the title bar.
 When you select one of the menus listed below, a sub-menu drops down to show commands.

 File – contains commands that apply to the entire document such as Open, Save, and Export as PDF.

-Edit – contains commands for editing the document such as Undo: xxx (where xxx is the command to undo) and Find & Replace.
-It also contains commands to cut, copy, and paste selected parts of your document.
+Edit – contains commands for editing the document such as Undo, Find & Replace, Cut, Copy, and Paste.

 View – contains commands for controlling the display of the document such as Zoom and Web Layout.